 According to costume designer Kym Barrett, the Spider-Man costume was specially designed to resemble an acrobat costume: "We wanted a design that would make the body longer and more lithe, someone incredibly agile; the legs of the spider-symbol on the chest were used to emphasize that."

 The first film to use RED's Epic series digital cameras.
-Originally, Peter Jackson's The Hobbit trilogy was going to be the first feature to use it but a delay at the start of the production instead gave this film the distinction.
+Originally, The Hobbit: An Unexpected Journey (2012) was going to be the first feature to use it but a delay at the start of the production instead gave this film the distinction.
 However, when shooting began in December 2010, the camera model was still in its prototype stages so an engineer from RED had to be on standby throughout the shoot for immediate technical assistance and support.

-Originally there was suppose to be two other villains with The Lizard in the film Proto-Goblin, and Big Wheel (both old comic book villains).
-But they were both cut (Big Wheel was just an idea before being cut) because the movie would have been too long, there would have been too many origins, and there would have been too many fight scenes.
+Originally there was suppose to be two other villains with The Lizard in the film: Proto-Goblin, and Big Wheel (both old comic book villains).
+However, they were both cut from the story (Big Wheel was just an idea before being cut) because the movie would have been too long, there would have been too many origins, and too many fight scenes.
+(Furthermore, there has been a glut of similar "Goblin" characters in these film franchises.)
 Irrfan Khan plays Dr. Rajit Ratha, the character who would have been the Proto-Goblin.

 In this film Captain George Stacy is strongly opposed to Spider-Man's activities, (although he does admit that he was wrong at the end), and Gwen Stacy is both aware and supportive of Peter Parker's role as Spider-Man.
-This is in stark contrast to the mainstream comics, where George Stacy was a strong supporter of Spider-Man, and confessed on his death bed that he was aware of Peter's identity, while Gwen Stacy blamed Spider-Man for her father's death, and as such Peter never informed her of his identity (Gwen did eventually learn and accept Spider-Man's secret identity in the "Ultimate Spider-Man" series).
+This is in stark contrast to the mainstream comics, where George Stacy was a strong supporter of Spider-Man, and confessed on his death bed that he was aware of Peter's identity, while Gwen Stacy blamed Spider-Man for her father's death, and as such Peter never informed her of his identity.
+In the "Ultimate Spider-Man" reboot, Gwen did eventually learn and accept Peter's secret identity.

 The Daily Bugle newspaper office (and all associated characters) do not appear in this film, a first for the Spider-Man feature film franchise.
 However, there is a shot of the newspaper's front page offering a reward for proof of the Lizard's existence following his rampage on the bridge.
 The Daily Bugle logo can also be seen later in the film in the bottom corner of a newscast featuring the Lizard.